joanpadolina/browser-technologies-1920/README.md

 The app uses local storage for making a paperwork.
 So the form that is filled in will be rendered to a template.
 And is pretty useless without javascript.

+**Possible Solutions**

+Create an eviroment where the user can save it server-sided.
+So its available on every device.

 # Reader